-Price: £17 for bottomless bloody marys; £18 for seasonal bellinis.
+Price: £17 per person for bottomless bloody marys; £18 for seasonal bellinis; £25 for bubbles (Philippe Dublanc Brut, France NV).
 All food items priced individually.
 Saturday and Sunday, 10am-4pm.

 More on the breakfast side of brunch, B&H Buildings serves up some American-inflected dishes like huevos benedictos (chorizo, avocado, béarnaise sauce) and crispy potato hash with a fried duck egg or poached hen’s egg (don’t you dare ask for that hen’s egg fried).
 There are drop scones (with crispy bacon and maple syrup) and courgette pancakes too – and even a cheeseburger with chips for that serious blowout.
 The bar is covered with pitchers brimming with bloody marys and seasonal bellinis galore – for speedy replenishment.

-Price: £46 per person (unlimited prosecco and bellinis with a choice of antipasti and ‘metro pizze’, plus brioche, jams and Nutella).
-Saturday, 11.30am-2pm.
-Two-hour time limit.
+Price: £46 per person (unlimited prosecco and bellinis with a choice of antipasti and metro pizze, plus brioche, jams and Nutella).
+Saturday, from 11.30am.
+90-minute time limit.

 An outrageous party-time homage to Silvio Berlusconi, Bunga Bunga’s ‘matinee brunch’ is big, brash, brassy and enormous fun.
 There are little jugs of peach purée on each table so you can adjust the strength of your bellini, and don’t be surprised to see impromptu appearances from members of staff dressed as all-singing, all-dancing mobsters or Roman emperors.
 It’s that sort of place.
 To eat, there’s a line-up of warm brioche with jams, various antipasti and a choice of seriously good pizzas – served by the metre for big groups, in true Bunga Bunga style.
 They might even lay on some karaoke at the end.